cmadland/teaching/pages/about/page.md

 Hi everyone!

-I'm your instructor for this course.
+I'm Colin Madland, your instructor for this course.
 During the Summer of 2019, I'm teaching EDCI 335 (May-June) and EDCI 339 (July-August) at the University of Victoria.

 My day job is *Manager of Online Learning and Instructional Technology* at a university in the Lower Mainland, which has me working directly at the intersection of technology and learning every day.